sam2020-4/QuotesAPP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+## Description

+This is an application that enables users to create quotes and have those quotes voted on whether they are terrible or are inspirational.It also has its own existing Quotes that a user can refer to.A user can also delete a quote.
+A link to my live page:

+## Author

+Matata Samuel

+## Behaviour Driven Development BDD

+### Functions of the Web application

+1.The app should be able to allow the user to read through the Quotes that are provided by the app.As a sample .
+2.It has also provided a form to help users Input the Quotes of there desires.
+3.The app allows the user to input the date to which they posted the app and view how long it was.
+4.The user can upvote and downvote.

+## Setup/Installation requirements

+1.Clone or download and unzip the repository from github,https://github.com/sam2020-4/QuotesAPP.
+2.You can use this command (git clone my link) to clone the project to your machine if you have git .
+3.Run ng serve -o from your terminal to compile and open the web app.

+## Technologies used

+*Angular CLI

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.